 "Apply to ACCES-VR" is a career development goal for any young person who has a disability and could benefit from vocational rehabilitation services and/or jobs integrated within their communities.
 Students with IEPs who are on a college track can also receive supports from ACCES-VR.
-Review the Advocates for Children of New York (AFC) fact sheet "Applying to ACCES-VR".
+See Appendix H4_ACCES-VR Information.